-

 The results

-Within three months, appointment no-shows dropped by 60%, and patient lifetime value increased as more people completed recommended treatment plans.
+In three months, appointment no-shows fell by 60%.
+Also, patient lifetime value grew as more people finished their treatment plans.
 The consistent touchpoints stabilized monthly revenue, allowing the clinic to plan growth confidently.
 Most importantly, patients reported feeling more connected to their healthcare provider.

 Key lessons